rdllopes/monjo/README.md

 Note: @Reference will not save objects, just a reference to them; You must save them yourself.

-This library is currently at a very early development stage.
+This library is currently at a very early development stage, but already being used in production in some really big applications.